xyproto/onthefly/README.md

 [![Report Card](https://img.shields.io/badge/go_report-A+-brightgreen.svg?style=flat)](http://goreportcard.com/report/xyproto/onthefly)

-* Package for generating SVG (TinySVG) on the fly.
+* Package for generating HTML and CSS together, on the fly.
 * Can also be used for generating HTML, XML or CSS (or templates).
 * HTML and CSS can be generated together, but be presented as two seperate (but linked) files.
 * Could be used to set up a diskless webserver that generates all the content on the fly